Frequently Asked Questions

 identification will not be permitted to test.
 Persons who must use a paper application due to disability

-or other valid reason should take the completed paper application to
+should take the completed paper application to

 the examination center on the day of testing.